-Lauda promises that he will attack in the Canadian Grand Prix, scheduled for October 3, 1976, while in the last two rounds of the World Championship, in the USA and Japan, on October 10, 1976 and October 24, 1976, respectively, he will take care to control the situation.
+Lauda promises that he will attack in the Canadian Grand Prix, scheduled for October 3, 1976, while in the last two rounds of the World Championship, in USA and Japan, on October 10, 1976 and October 24, 1976, respectively, he will take care of the situation.

 "My goal remains the second consecutive world title.
-What I will do next I cannot yet say.
+What I will do next I cannot say yet.
 I only know that I will continue to race as long as it pleases me".